Is it possible for a skinny or thin child to have sleep apnea?

-Because SA is sometimes misdiagnosed as ADHD, Dr. Barnhill sees many children with sleep apnea.
+Because sleep apnea is sometimes misdiagnosed as ADHD, Dr. Frank Barnhill, MD, sees many children with sleep apnea.

 Though SA much more commonly strikes overweight middle-aged men, thin adults can have sleep apnea, and of course, since kids can be afflicted with this disorder, thin children as well can develop sleep apnea.